 Claiming compensation for retroperitoneal fibrosis due to asbestos exposure can be complex.
 Family members of individuals who worked in asbestos exposed areas may have been indirectly exposed by coming into contact with asbestos-contaminated clothes or hair.

 If a family member develops retroperitoneal fibrosis later in life, it can be more difficult to prove when making a compensation claim.
 A solicitor will be able to discuss your options with you in such a case.

-How much compensation can be claimed?
+How much compensation can I claim for a retroperitoneal fibrosis?

 When making a compensation claim for retroperitoneal fibrosis from asbestos exposure, an individual may be able to claim for: